-The Automotive Leather division is actively working with trusted suppliers on tanning processes and chemical manufacturing to develop products that are safer, biodegradable and have less impact on the environment when finishing leather.
+The Automotive Leather division is actively auditing and working with trusted suppliers on tanning processes and chemical manufacturing to develop products that are safer, biodegradable and have less impact on the environment when finishing leather.
+This includes compliance with ZDHC (zero discharge of hazardous chemicals).